randolf.ca 1.00

 Exceptions

-std::out_of_rangeif the index if out-of-range
+std::out_of_rangeif the index is out-of-range

 Returns